Michael Foord: RIP

 Michael Foord, a colleague and friend, passed away this weekend.
 His passing leaves a huge gap in the Python community.

 I first heard from him in early 2006.
-We had just started a new company and there were two of us on the team, both experienced software developers.
+Some friends and I had just started a new company and there were two of us on the team, both experienced software developers.
 We'd just hired our third dev, another career coder, but as an XP shop that paired on all production code, we needed a fourth.
 We posted on the Python.org jobs list to see who we could find, and we got a bunch of applications, among them one from the cryptically-named Fuzzyman, a sales manager at a building supplies merchant who was planning a career change to programming.

 He'd been coding as a hobby (I think because a game he enjoyed supported Python scripting), and while he was a bit of an unusual candidate, he wowed us when he came in.
 But even then, we almost didn't hire him -- there was another person who was also really good, and a bit more conventional, so initially we made an offer to them.
 To our great fortune, the other person turned the offer down and we asked Michael to join the team.
 I wrote to my co-founders "it was an extremely close thing and - now that the dust is settling - I think [Michael] may have been the better choice anyway."